cloud-barista/cb-tumblebug/docs/feature_guide/remote-command-and-file-transfer.md

 This ensures:
 - Bastion compromise is detected if its key changes
 - Target compromise is detected if its key changes
-- Each VM's security is independently verified
+- Each Node's security is independently verified

 ---